-To create added value for target groups of final beneficiaries, and to improve their access to favourable long-term financing, SID Bank also includes in its credit lines and programmes long-term purpose-specific funding received from development institutions European Investment Bank (EIB), Council of Europe Development Bank (CEB) and Kreditanstalt für Wiederaufbau (KfW), and from the Ministry of the Economy, Tourism and Sport (METS)6 and the Ministry of Infrastructure (MoI).
+To create added value for target groups of final beneficiaries, and to improve their access to favourable long-term financing, SID Bank also includes in its credit lines and programmes long-term purposespecific funding received from development institutions European Investment Bank (EIB), Council of Europe Development Bank (CEB) and Kreditanstalt für Wiederaufbau (KfW), and from the Ministry of the Economy, Tourism and Sport (METS)6 and the Ministry of Infrastructure (Mol).
 SID Bank drew down EUR 40 million in purpose-specific funding from development institutions in 2022 (EUR 20 million from the EIB, and EUR 20 million from the CEB).
-SID Bank signed a new contract on long-term borrowing in the amount of EUR 50 million with the CEB for financing infrastructure projects of local government and public funds.
-It also drew down EUR 36.5 million of purposespecific funding from the MEDT in 2022 for the direct implementation of existing financial instruments of the fund of funds.
+SID Bank signed a new contract on long-term borrowing in the amount of EUR 50 million with the CEB for financing - 40 -